Siddesh2801/AI-Chatbot/README.md

 # AI-Chatbot

+## Chatbot-model.py
+This python file performs the necessary pre-processing on the FAQs and converts them to machine readable **One Hot Encoded** data for the neural network model which is implemented using Tensorflow.

+## Intents.json
 Contains the .json file of intents for the AI Chatbot which will answer FAQ.
-This Intents.json file will be used to train a neural network to answer these particular FAQs.

 ## Libraries required
 > All installation codes are for Python 3.X